ABOUT KEREN OERTLY

 Trying to find an old play haunt in Jakobstal.
 Fighting the wind in Dungeness.
 Stopping at every stop sign along a single road in Ulpha.
 Following stray sheep through the fields in Wakaroa Pigeon Bay.
-Play informs practice; detours become meaningful journeys; reflections lengthen as priorities shift.
+Play informs practice; detours become meaningful journeys.

 Using Format